Lab 3 Writing Assignment

 By the end of this writing assignment you will…

-• Write text to reference the schematic and drawing to explain the operation of the turbidity meter.
+- Write text to reference the schematic and equations to explain the choices of circuit components and values.

 Required Resources